taylor8294/pinner/README.md

   - As an array directly in `config.pins`
   - In a file (eg. `pins.txt` in the root folder) with one ID per line, and set `config.pinsFile` as the path to that file  (eg. `pins.txt`)
 + Enter the name of the board you wish to pin to in `config.board`
-+ Alter any other options to customise the way Pinner works
++ Alter any other options to customise the way Pinner works such as `pauseFor`
++ To start, simply run `npm start`

+## Warnings / To Do

+Pinner is in it's early stages.
++ Currently pinner contains minimal error checking, ensure the pin IDs provided in `config.pins` (or `config.pinsFile`) are from valid URLs
++ Pinner doesn't try to avoid Pinterst rate limits other than the `pauseFor` option (which dictates how long to pause between pins) and the saving cookies functionality (to avoid repeated logins).
+It does not consider daily or hourly limits itself, please be aware of this to avoid your accout receiving any bans from Pinterest.

 ---